K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums

-In the present paper, we carry out this program for the remaining symmetric pairs $(G,K)$ listed above.
-As far as step (3) above is concerned, in the cases considered in \cite{Wyser-12}, the ``additional structure" possessed by the vector bundle is a non-degenerate symmetric or skew-symmetric bilinear form taking values in the trivial bundle, and the associated degeneracy loci are defined by imposing rank conditions on the fibers of the various components of the flag of subbundles.
+As for step (3), in the cases considered in \cite{Wyser-13-TG}, the ``additional structure" possessed by the vector bundle is a non-degenerate symmetric or skew-symmetric bilinear form taking values in the trivial bundle.
+The associated degeneracy loci are defined by imposing conditions on the rank of the form when it is restricted to the fibers of various components of the flag.
+These conditions come from explicit knowledge of the $K$-orbit closures as sets of flags in each case.

-In the present paper, the relevant additional structure is a splitting of the vector bundle as a direct sum of two subbundles.
+In this paper, the relevant additional structure is a splitting of the vector bundle as a direct sum of two subbundles.
 Thus the degeneracy loci corresponding to the $K$-orbit closures in these cases can all be described roughly as follows: We are given a complex vector bundle $V$ over a smooth complex variety $X$, a single flag $F_{\bullet}$ of subbundles of $V$, and a splitting of $V$ as a direct sum $V' \oplus V''$ of subbundles.
 (In types $BCD$, the bundle $V$ is equipped with a symmetric or skew-symmetric bilinear form, the flag $F_{\bullet}$ is isotropic/Lagrangian with respect to the form, and the summands $V'$ and $V''$ are required to satisfy further properties with respect to the form.)
 The degeneracy loci are then defined by imposing conditions on the relative position of the fibers of the flag and the two summands.
 These conditions are encoded in ``clans" (which are character strings consisting of $+$'s, $-$'s, and natural numbers subject to some further conditions) which parametrize the $K$-orbit closures.
+Their precise nature depends again upon explicit set-theoretic descriptions of the orbit closures, which have not appeared in the literature in any of our cases.
+We give such an explicit description for case (1) of Table \ref{tab:all-pairs} as Theorem \ref{thm:orbit-closures}.